LinuXimple/openvpn-install/README.md

-## openvpn-install
+# DO NOT USE AS A STANDALONE TOOL

 ### This is a modified fork of https://github.com/Nyr/openvpn-install and I modified it to be used in https://github.com/LinuXimple/openvpn-port-forwarding

-#DO NOT USE AS A STANDALONE TOOL

-OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS and Fedora.

-This script will let you set up your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
-It has been designed to be as unobtrusive and universal as possible.

-### Donations
+### Donations to the original creator: https://github.com/Nyr

 If you want to show your appreciation, you can donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBAYDL34Z7J6L) or [cryptocurrency](https://pastebin.com/raw/M2JJpQpC).
 Thanks!